Ms Miriam Charalambous

-Ms Charalambous is a Chartered Psychologist and she specialises in cognitive behavioural therapy (CBT).
-However, being a psychologist she is trained in different therapeutic approaches and is flexible to the client's needs.
-Her philosophy is “what best works for the patient”.
-She also uses mindfulness in her sessions.
+I am a chartered psychologist and I specialise in cognitive behavioural therapy (CBT).
+However, being a psychologist I is trained in different therapeutic approaches and am flexible to the client's needs.
+My philosophy is “what best works for the patient”.
+I also use mindfulness in my sessions.

-Ms Charalambous has previously worked at the Priory Hospital, North London, where she practiced both individual and group therapies.
-She also co-ordinated the CBT team of therapists, where she managed the staff, aided in increasing and improving the services, and dealt with patient care.
-In addition, she worked at the Royal Free Hospital within the Eating Disorders Unit.
+I have previously worked at the Priory Hospital, North London, where I practiced both individual and group therapies.
+I also co-ordinated the CBT team of therapists, where I managed the staff, aided in increasing and improving the services, and dealt with patient care.
+In addition, I worked at the Royal Free Hospital within the Eating Disorders Unit.

-Ms Charalambous has been a guest lecturer at Greenwich University and run seminars on CBT, stress management & vicarious truamatisation.
-She has also done media training and worked with the BBC.
+I have been a guest lecturer at Greenwich University and run seminars on CBT, stress management & vicarious traumatisation.
+I have also done media training and worked with the BBC.

-The following are disorders and problems Ms Charalambous treats; eating disorders (ie: anorexia, bulimia, obesity), depression, anxiety disorders (ie: worry, panic attacks), phobias, obsessive compulsive disorder (OCD), anger management, self-harm (ie: cutting, picking, or destructive behaviours), low self-esteem, post-natal depression, perfectionism, stress management, and post-traumatic stress disorder (PTSD).
-She works with individuals from the age of 16 upwards.
+The following are disorders and problems I treat: eating disorders (ie anorexia, bulimia, obesity), depression, anxiety disorders (ie worry, panic attacks), phobias, obsessive compulsive disorder (OCD), anger management, self-harm (ie cutting, picking, or destructive behaviours), low self-esteem, post-natal depression, perfectionism, stress management, and post-traumatic stress disorder (PTSD).
+I work with individuals from the age of 16 upwards.